Custom General Daimos

 John Olson's Custom General Daimos Back

-An interesting phenomenon occurred in the price of that lowly Daimos - with a few mods you can end up with a General Daimos that looks and has features very close to the original Popy Deluxe JM release.
+An interesting phenomenon occurred in the price of that lowly Mattel Daimos - with a few mods you can end up with a General Daimos that looks and has features very close to the original Popy Deluxe JM release.
 Also, seems his body shape lends itself well to making the more robotic customs, for instance you can get a custom Bioman head and with a bit of paint and some custom stickers, convert Daimos into a brand new Bioman figure.
-Suddenly that dissed Daimos became a hot-ticket item and the price has made it one of the more expensive Shogun Warrior toys to acquire, loose or in the box.
+Suddenly that previously dissed Daimos became a hot-ticket item and the price has made it one of the more expensive Shogun Warrior toys to acquire, loose or in the box.
 Every time one gets reworked it makes the basic figure more rare, so something of a double whammy on the toy's price.

 All Mattel images and captions are copyright Mattel, all Popy, Banpresto, Unifive or Yutaka images and captions are copyright Popy/Bandai and used without permission.
 All other content, including images and editorial, is Copyright © 1997-2022 John Eaton and/or contributors unless otherwise stated.
 If there are any comments or objections, please contact John Eaton, by clicking here.